TKA-Developments/RN-Challenge/README.md

 - Commit your changes
 - Fork the challenge repository
 - Issue a Pull Request
 - Notify us.
-Please send an email to contact@wellmart.id
+Please send an email to team@wellmart.id

 ### Suggestions
 - Make it easy for us to try your app.
 Add instructions on how to run your demo.
 There's a section below you can fill in